-A timeshare is a resort unit that allows owners to have an increment amount of time they can use for vacations each year, usually in weekly increments.
-Many hospitality brands such as Wyndham, Marriott, as well as Disney offer a travel club style of membership for owners.
-This provides flexibility and customizations for vacations.
+timeshare is a resort unit that allows owners to have an increment amount of time they can use for vacations each year, usually in weekly increments.
+Each timeshare company works differently.
+Many hospitality brands within the timeshare industry such as Wyndham, Marriott, as well as Disney offer a travel club style of membership for owners.
+These timeshare companies provide flexibility and customizations for vacations.

-- Fixed Week Timeshares – Fixed week timeshares allow owners to go to the same resort, during the same week, every year.
+• Fixed Week Timeshares – Fixed week timeshares allow owners to go to the same resort, during the same week, every year.
 Usually, weeks have a week number that starts with the first week in January and continues through the last week in December.
-Fixed week timeshares are beneficial to owners because they don’t need to plan out their vacation dates every year, it’s normally around the same time.
-Owners just need to make a reservation by a specific cut-off date to confirm their usage for the year.
+A fixed week timeshare is beneficial to owners because they don’t need to plan out their vacation dates every year.
+In addition, it’s normally around the same time.
+Owners of this type of timeshare inheritance need to make a reservation by a specific cut-off date to confirm their usage for the year.

-- Floating Week Timeshares – Floating week timeshares offer a bit more flexibility for owners over fixed weeks.
-Floating weeks allow owners to reserve any week throughout the year on a first come first serve basis.
+• Floating Week Timeshares – Floating week timeshares offer a bit more flexibility for owners over fixed weeks.
+A floating week timeshare allows owners to reserve any week throughout the year on a first come first serve basis at their vacation property.
 Some weeks are within seasons and will only be available during a certain span of time during the year.

-- Points-Based Timeshares – The most popular type of timeshare ownership today is timeshare points.
-There are multiple vacation clubs that over various types of points-based timeshares.
+• Points-Based Timeshares – The most popular type of timeshare ownership today is timeshare points.
+There are multiple vacation clubs that cover various types of points-based timeshares.
 Each year owners receive their annual allotment of points.
-Giving owners the flexibility and control on when and where they book throughout different seasons.
+Giving owners the flexibility and control over when and where they book throughout different seasons.

 Different Types Of Timeshare Contracts

-- Right To Use (RTU) Timeshares – Typically you can find Right To Use contracts (also known as RTU timeshares) in international resorts like Mexico.
+• Right To Use (RTU) Timeshares – Typically you can find a Right To Use (RTU) timeshare agreement in international resorts like Mexico.
 A Right To Use contract grants owners the “right to use” their timeshare for a specific period of time.
-When the contract ends, the ownership expires.
+When the timeshare contract ends, the ownership expires.
 You will usually find this internationally.
 Legally, an international owner can’t own real estate in a different country they are not a resident of.

-- Deeded Timeshares – Deeded week contracts mean the resort or unit is divided evenly between its owners.
-The owner owns it in perpetuity, and may sell, rent, bequeath, or even give the property away.
+• Deeded Timeshares – Deeded timeshare week contracts mean the resort or unit is divided evenly between its owners.
+The owner owns it in perpetuity and may sell, rent, bequeath, or even give the property away.
 Each owner has a specific fixed week on when they can use the piece of ownership.

 Can You Inherit a Timeshare?

-If your family member, such as a parent or grandparent, owns a timeshare owned in perpetuity, you can in fact inherit a timeshare if you are their next-of-kin or estate beneficiary.
+If your family member, such as a parent or grandparent, owns a timeshare in perpetuity, you can inherit a timeshare.
+Similar to other estate assets, you inherit after the owner’s death if you are their next-of-kin or designated beneficiary.
 Some timeshares are RTU ownerships, and their ownership will expire.
 You may still inherit a RTU timeshare, even if there are only a few years left before it expires.
 Timeshares owned in perpetuity, however, may be passed along for generations.

 How Timeshares Are Owned in Perpetuity

-When an individual passes away, in most cases their timeshare becomes a part of their estate.
-Meaning, along with their other personal assets, their timeshare and its responsibilities are also passed down to an heir.
+When the original owner passes away, in most cases their timeshare becomes a part of their estate.
+Meaning, along with their other personal assets, their timeshare, and their responsibilities are also passed down to an heir.
 “How so,” you may ask?
-It’s because some timeshare contracts have a perpetuity clause.
+It’s because some timeshare agreements have a perpetuity clause.

 A perpetuity clause means that in most cases the timeshare title is owned forever, therefore making it a timeshare inheritance.
 In other cases, some properties can be owned for a fixed period of time, such as 20 years.

-What To Do If You Inherit A Timeshare
+What To Do If With A Inherited Timeshare

-Certainly, there are a few routes that you can take if you inherit a timeshare.
-It should not be a surprise if you do inherit a timeshare, but if it is, you have options.
-Those options include keeping, selling, renting out, or abandoning the ownership.
+So, you’ve just inherited a timeshare.
+Now what?
+Certainly, there are a few ways that you can take if you are inheriting a timeshare after the owner dies.
+It should not be a surprise if you inherit a timeshare, but you have options if it is.

 Keep it.